Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

-Although this idealized parallel process has been discovered for over half a century~\cite{glauber1963time}, little has been know about how we can implement it correctly and efficiently in a parallel computer.
-A major obstacle for this is a classical conundrum in concurrency: If two adjacent sites concurrently read each other's current spin and then use that information to update themselves, then it will cause incorrect simulation of the process, because such concurrent update and especially the dependency relation it causes, do not exist in the continuous-time process.
-But if we avoid the concurrent adjacent updates, then we have to pay an extra factor of degree $\Delta$ (in fact, chromatic number $\chi$) in the time complexity for simulating the process, which can be very large for general graph $G$.
+Although this idealized parallel process has been known for over half a century, little is known about how to implement it correctly and efficiently on a parallel computer.
+A major obstacle is a classical conundrum in concurrency: if two adjacent sites concurrently update their spins based on the current configurations of their neighborhoods, it can lead to an incorrect simulation of the original continuous-time process, where updates are atomic.
+On the other hand, avoiding this issue by disallowing concurrent updates of adjacent sites incurs an extra time complexity factor of the degree $\Delta_G$ (or more precisely, the chromatic number $\chi_G$) of the graphical model $G$, since at most one site per neighborhood can be updated at any moment.
+This obstacle is encountered by traditional parallel samplers based on chromatic scheduler~\cite{gonzalez2011parallel}.
+For general graphical models $G$ with $n$ sites, the maximum degree $\Delta_G$ or the chromatic number $\chi_G$ can be as large as $\Omega(n)$, making it challenging to simulate MCMC sampling using \RNC{} programs within polylogarithmic depth of parallel computations.

-We are concerned with the following fundamental question: Can we simulate the continuous-time single-site dynamics both faithfully and efficiently by a parallel computer?

-This was addressed in a recent work \cite{feng2021distributed} for a subclass of single-site dynamics, called the Metropolis chains.
-When a Lipschitz condition is satisfied by the Metropolis filters, a single-site Metropolis chains can be simulated faithfully and efficiently by a parallel algorithm.
-The approach was tailored for Metropolis filters, whose evaluation is reducible to a coin flipping.
-For general single-site dynamics where an update is beyond Boolean decision, especially the Glauber dynamics, the problem of efficient and faithful parallel simulation requires new techniques.
+We are therefore concerned with the following fundamental question: Can we simulate continuous-time single-site dynamics both faithfully and efficiently on parallel computers?
+The question concerns simulating an idealization of our physical world~\cite{glauber1963time} on man-made computing systems with minimal errors or overheads.
+This goal appears ambitious, especially considering the barriers identified in~\cite{teng1995independent}.
+Recently, some positive results have been shown for a subclass of single-site dynamics known as Metropolis chains~\cite{feng2021distributed}.
+However, this approach was specifically tailored to these chains, where updates can be reduced to coin flipping.
+For general single-site dynamics, particularly Glauber dynamics, where updates involve more complex decisions beyond Boolean choices, it remains largely uncertain whether these processes can be efficiently and faithfully simulated in parallel.

-\subsection{Our results}
+\subsection{Our Results}

-We give a simple and generic parallel algorithm that can faithfully simulate a single-site dynamics.
+We present a simple and generic parallel algorithm that can faithfully simulate single-site dynamics.